Politics and Law Programs

 This course places students in a dynamic learning environment within which they learn by wrestling, individually and collectively, with a series of complex, real-world problems.
 Different problems are selected each semester.
 The common thread is that these are all intractable problems created or aggravated by human intervention.
 The problems affect people around the world, but not always in the same ways.
 Students undertake repeated work cycles to analyze complex problems and evaluate appropriate policy responses.
 With an emphasis on the “process” of tackling social problems rather than the “end product” of that process, the course engages students in an exploratory learning process to strengthen their problem-solving skills, critical thinking, and ethical reasoning.

-This course is an introduction to the field of global politics, also known as international relations.
+This course is an introduction to the field of international politics, also known as international relations.
 It focuses on a variety of interconnected topics, including the development of the nation-state system and political interactions among countries over issues of war and peace, human rights, and economic and environmental policies.
 We also explore the evolution and work of international institutions such as the United Nations and the World Bank, and non-governmental international organizations such as environmental and human rights groups.

 Session Cycle: Fall, Spring